Skip to main content

 5. Complete the Border Cash Report (if applicable)

 You are required to complete a Border Cash Report if you carry NZ$10,000 or more cash (or foreign equivalent) into or out of New Zealand.
-You can complete this in the paper form: NZCS 337: Border Cash Report (DOC 332 KB), or, on condition of acceptance by a Customs officer, the online Border Cash Report form.
+You can complete this via:

 Note: the online Border Cash Report form can only be completed within 72 hours of your trip to New Zealand.

-Travellers arriving in New Zealand on a recreational vessel, yacht or small craft must complete either a:
+Travellers arriving into New Zealand on a recreational vessel, yacht or small craft must complete either a:

 New Zealand Traveller Declaration